 - A prior heart attack: The majority of people who die of SCA show signs of a prior heart attack

-- A family history of sudden death, heart failure, or massive heart attack, or sudden death of an immediate family member before the age of 50
+- A family history of heart failure, massive heart attack, or sudden death of an immediate family member before the age of 50

 - An abnormal heart rate or rhythm of unknown cause